Discover SIDI’s new 2024 Social and Environmental Report

 Find all the data compiled in Bilan Social et Environnemental 2023

-Discover SIDI’s Social and Environmental Report 2022
+Discover SIDI’s Social & Environmental Report 2022

 We are pleased to share with you SIDI’s new social and environmental report, which presents the partners’ results in 2022!